RustyRoad/RustyRoad/README.md

 The repair runs in one transaction, keeps the newest state for each migration identity, and restores the uniqueness guard.
 It does not execute `up.sql` or `down.sql` files.

+### Ledger provenance is not effect verification

+`rustyroad migration list` reports whether a migration is **recorded in the ledger**, not whether its SQL or live database effects have been proven.
+Each new ledger row records provenance and the SHA-256 checksum of its migration SQL:

+- `executed` — RustyRoad successfully submitted the SQL before recording it
+- `baselined` — the row was adopted without executing the SQL
+- `legacy` — the row predates provenance tracking

+Effects remain `UNVERIFIED` unless separate verification evidence populates `verified_at`.
+In particular, `rustyroad migration baseline` never executes SQL;
+it records `baselined` provenance and causes subsequent migration runs to skip the recorded identities.
+Use `rustyroad db schema` as live evidence for tables and columns, while remembering that it does not verify data changes or every database object.

+`migration version-status` reads `_rustyroad_history`, which is intentionally separate from `_rustyroad_migrations`.
+A ledger baseline therefore does not become a published schema version.

 Run all migrations (up) in order: